Best Methods For Identifying Tree Species

 Other: Another good way to tell apart the Black Oak leaves from the Northern Red Oak leaves is by their glossier sheen.

 Black Oak Tree Size and Form: Large tree up to 80 feet (25m) high.
 Slender branches and stout branchlets form a wide-spreading, often irregular, rounded crown; dead lower branches usually not persistent on lower trunk.

 ESSENTIAL INFORMATION WHEN IDENTIFYING OAK TREE VARIETIES

 I was initially confused when trying to identify several species of the majestic Oaks, but the following information helped clear some things up.
 Oak trees are a group of hardwood trees categorized into two families both possessing large leaves measuring 5 to 9 inches (12 to 22 cm) long.

 Red oaks are named for their fall colored leaves which stay on the tree longer than most others.
 There are several varieties all of which exhibit lobed leaves with pointed tips and tiny bristles on the very ends.
 The Black Oaks belong to the Red Oak family, hence, my initial confusion.

 White Oak Family

 White oaks are named for the white color of their fresh cut wood.
 There are several varieties of white oak trees, all of which have lobed leaves with rounded tips lacking bristles on the very tips.

-BLACK OAK AUTUMN COLORS most typically exhibit leaves turned brownish red to red, remaining on the tree far past the season.
+BLACK OAK AUTUMN COLORS most typically exhibit leaves turned brownish red to red.
+A strong defining feature is how the leaves remain on the tree far past the season well into winter months.

 OTHER INFO: The Black Oak tree is a large tree growing up to 100 feet (30 meters) tall with dense foliage that grows into a sizeable flat-topped crown.